Fernando-Fernandez/OpenAI-Realtime-Audio/README.md

 ---

 Both pages expect to be served over `https://` or `http://localhost` due to browser media security rules.
 Neither stores keys; refresh the page between tests if you need to reset state.
-Adjust the models, VAD settings, or UI as needed for your project.***
+Adjust the models, VAD settings, or UI as needed for your project.

+### Glossary

+- **VAD (Voice Activity Detection)** – Logic that detects when speech starts or stops.
+The server VAD settings (`threshold`, `prefix_padding_ms`, `silence_duration_ms`) tell OpenAI when to commit audio chunks so we only request transcripts while someone is speaking.
+- **PCM16** – Pulse-code modulation with 16-bit signed samples at 16 kHz.
+This raw `int16` format is what the transcription intent accepts; the AudioWorklet converts browser floats to PCM16 before base64 encoding each chunk.
+- **SDP (Session Description Protocol)** – Text blob describing media capabilities in WebRTC offers/answers. `listener.html` creates an SDP offer for its audio track + data channel, sends it to OpenAI, and receives an SDP answer so the peer connection can exchange RTP packets.***